 While a proficient road rider might be more comfortable on a drop-bar bike, many riders, including novices, prefer the simplicity and stability of a flat-bar setup.

-If you’re planning on packing up everything you need to be self-sufficient and taking to the road, then you’ll find you generally have more space for a bar bag using a flat-bar setup, as you’re not limited to the space between the drops and shifters.
+If you’re planning on packing up everything you need to be self-sufficient and taking to the road, you’ll find you generally have more space for a bar bag using a flat-bar setup, because you’re not limited to the space between the drops and shifters.

 Riding off-road over steeper, more technical terrain, most people prefer a flat-bar setup, because this puts you in a better position to move the bike underneath you to cope with the rougher stuff.

-For even more capability, consider a rigid or hardtail mountain bike.
+For even more capability, consider a hardtail mountain bike.